A guide to writing a Board Cover Letter

 Ensure that your cover letter is easily accessible.

-It should be included as part of your board application.
-This means not saving it as a separate attachment but as part of one application document, including your board resume and any other requested supporting statement, all in one PDF document.
+It should be included in your board application.
+This means not saving it as a separate attachment but including it as part of one application document, along with your board resume and any other requested supporting statements, all in one PDF.

 TIP 5